Acquiring new customers is expensive.

 So, offer customer support on Twitter.
 Set up an account solely for answering questions, and tell customers your specific online support hours.
 PlayStation does this well.
 The company offers friendly and timely support.

 To build an active content hub, identify your customers’ problems and create content that will offer solutions.
 Then, categorize the content.

 Check out our Featured Resources.
 This one-stop shop offers our customers a wide variety of content, from success stories to ebooks to webinars.

-Creating a podcast may be your company’s next customer retention tool.
+Creating a podcast may be your company’s next customer retention strategy.

 In a survey, 40% of respondents reported purchasing behaviors as a result of listening to a podcast.
 This gives companies an opportunity to educate and sell to their audience.

 The best podcasts provide consumers with different perspectives.
 Host a show where outside experts can hash out interesting subjects.
 Also, invite customers on-air to offer their opinions.

 John McIntyre can guide you in the right direction.
 His guest experts highlight a range of topics, including eCommerce marketing automation, copywriting techniques, and business strategy.

 Honest feedback helps your company exceed customer expectations.
 It gives your team the chance to make improvements to the product or service.